redhat-appstudio/managed-gitops/docs/api.md

   #
   # - Default: If false, it is assumed that the credentials provided by the user in the Secret are for a ServiceAccount on the cluster, and
   #   Argo CD will be configred to use the ServiceAccount referenced by the Secret of the user.
 No new ServiceAccount will be created.
-  #   - This should be used, for example, when the ServiceAccount Argo CD is using will not full cluster access (*/*/* at cluster scope)
+  #   - This should be used, for example, when the ServiceAccount Argo CD does not have full cluster access (*/*/* at cluster scope)
   createNewServiceAccount: false

   # Optional: the ServiceAccount that GitOps Service/Argo CD uses to deploy may not have access to all of the Namespaces on a cluster